Is Canada the TPS solution?

 On the same day that Trump first decreed a Muslim travel ban . . .

-Trudeau tweeted, “To those fleeing persecution, terror & war, Canadians will welcome you, regardless of your faith.”
+Trudeau tweeted, “To those fleeing persecution, terror and war, Canadians will welcome you, regardless of your faith.”

 The Trump Administration wants to slash refugee admissions.